7 Deadly Sins of Writing a Resume

 Overcome interview anxiety here.

 Do not rely on Microsoft Word grammar check.
 The sentence “Bagel is a tombstone big bone funny“.
 Will not be found in Microsoft Word as an error.

 Yes, we know, it’s probably the most obvious of all resume tips: It needs to be grammatically perfect.

-However, if their easy enough to be found by the employer, it automatically takes you out of the running.
+However, if the mistake is easy enough to be found by the employer, it automatically takes you out of the running.

 2.)
 Job Titles

-The second deadly sin.
-Managers are people too.
-They like to be impressed.
+The second deadly sin is failing to realize that managers are people too.
+They like to be impressed by an applicants resume.
 Bringing in a rock star hire is a bonus for them as well.
 Especially when they can do so, within such a short time to review each resume.